 Medication, Supplements, OTC drugs

-Some medications we take can also affect the speed in which our food passes through our system.
-Some ostomates use Imodium to intentionally slow down their output while others may use fibre supplements in the form of stool bulking agents like Metamucil.
+Some medications we take can also affect the speed at which our food passes through our system.
+Some ostomates use Imodium to intentionally slow down their output while others may use fiber supplements in the form of stool bulking agents like Metamucil.
 Be sure to let your doctor know if you’re taking anything like these.